Jeremy-Berube/Rocket-Elevator-Foundation-Rails/README.md

 12. gem 'blazer'

-📌 The queries in mysql:
-1. Employee
-2. Users
-3. Quote
-4. Address
-5. Battery
-6. Building
-7. Building Details (Extention Building)
-8. Column
-9. Customer
-10. Elevator
-11. Lead

-📌 The queries in postgres:
-1. Fact Quote
-2. Fact Contact
-3. Fact Elevator
-4. Dim Customer

-📚 The three queries:
+## The three queries:

---How many contact requests are made per month?
+- How many contact requests are made per month?

     SELECT to_char(creation_date, 'YYYY-MM') as "Month"
       ,count(contact_id) as ContactPerMonth
   FROM public.fact_contacts
  group by "Month"
  order by "Month" desc;

---How many bid solicitations are made per month?
+- How many bid solicitations are made per month?

     SELECT to_char(creation_date, 'YYYY-MM') as "Month"
       ,count(quote_id) as QuotePerMonth
   FROM public.fact_quotes
  group by "Month"
  order by "Month" desc;

---How many elevators per customer do we have?
+- How many elevators per customer do we have?

     SELECT customer_id as "Customer", count(id) as ElevPerCustomers FROM public.fact_elevators
  group by "Customer";

 # **Life is a Web Service**